James Alms: Battle of Providien

-On the day of the battle Monmouth was second in line to Sir Edward's flagship.
+On the day of the battle, 12 April 1782, Monmouth was second in line to Sir Edward's flagship.
 At one point in the action, Alms saw that Suffren had put up his helm with a view of boarding Hughes's ship, and luffed his ship into the "very eye of the wind," threw into the Frenchman's bows a raking broadside, and frustrated the enemy's plan.
-Subsequently to this manoeuvre, the Monmouth had to sustain a heavy fire from Suffren and his two seconds, which continued until the main and mizzen-masts of the former fell over the side.
+Subsequently to this manoeuvre, the Monmouth sustained heavy fire from Suffren and his two seconds, which continued until the main and mizzen-masts of the former fell over the side.
 The British colours had already been twice shot away, but they were now nailed to the stump of the mizzen-mast, with Alms's direction, "never to be struck."

-In this engagement, the Monmouth had seven guns dismounted,—the wheel twice cleared,—and two seamen only, besides the captain, left alive on the quarter-deck.
-Forty-five men were killed, and one hundred and two wounded.
-Alms himself received two splinter-wounds in the face, and two musket-balls went through his hat.
+In this engagement, the Monmouth had seven guns dismounted—the wheel twice cleared—and two seamen only, besides the captain, left alive on the quarterdeck.
+45 men were killed and 102 wounded.
+Alms himself received two splinter-wounds in the face, and two musketballs went through his hat.
 His eldest son, George Pigot, who was serving as lieutenant of the Superb, the flagship of Sir Edward Hughes, died early in the action.

 Death

-Alms's health broke down over the winter, and he was forced to go ashore at Madras for several months.
+Alms's health declined during the winter, and he was forced to go ashore at Madras for several months.
 This marked the end of his active service, and he returned to England, arriving at Spithead in June 1784.
 Alms retired to his house at Chichester and died there on 8 June 1791 at the age of 64, survived by his wife and five children.
 His eldest son on his death was a lieutenant aboard HMS St George, serving Rear-Admiral Sir Richard King, one of Alms's friends from his days in India.
 Alms was buried at Chichester Cathedral on 14 June 1791.